Sonder Holdings Inc. Announces - GuruFocus.com

-Sonder Holdings Inc. (“Sonder”; NASDAQ: SOND), a leading next-generation hospitality company that is redefining the guest experience through technology and design, announced today that Sanjay Banker will transition from his role as President and Chief Financial Officer to join Sonder’s Board of Directors, effective January 1, 2023, and become a Senior Advisor to the company for a one-year period.
+Sonder Holdings Inc. (“Sonder”; NASDAQ: SOND), a leading next-generation hospitality company that is redefining the guest experience through technology and design, announced today that Sean Aggarwal has joined Sonder’s Board of Directors, effective immediately.

-As a Senior Advisor, Banker will advise Management on the company’s strategic direction and progress on its Cash Flow Positive Plan.

-In his time as President and CFO at Sonder, Banker led the company through multiple funding rounds, raising over $800 million of capital.
-He provided critical leadership during the coronavirus pandemic, helping stabilize the business while skillfully navigating the worst downturn in the history of the hospitality industry.
-Additionally, he led a successful public listing earlier this year and established the foundations to operate as a public company.

 About Sonder Holdings Inc.